mickey4eal/MgmtApi/README.md

 # MgmtApi
-- Project for Generating SOAP Requests for a Sale
+- Command Line App for Generating SOAP Requests
-- SOAP Requests are used when testing the Management API Service
+- The SOAP Requests are used when testing a Management API Service